lynker-analytics/airflow-start-script/README.md

   -h, --help            show this help message and exit
 ```

-The script works well in the same environment as the airflow installation, it requires `psutils` and does not try to select other enviroments.
+The script works well in the same environment as the airflow installation (i.e it expects "airflow" on the `PATH`), it requires `psutil` and does not try to select other enviroments.

 ## Assumptions